 Group trends and pop culture can be fun.
 Participating helps us to feel a powerful sense of belonging.
 That is not in itself a terrible thing.
 Yet, we know that some trends are simply harmful, addictive, or steal time away from real life.
 It is wisdom to consider how much time we want our children to spend under the influence of the ever-shifting winds of popular culture.

-Aside from that, we want our children’s sense of belonging to come from knowing who they are in Christ, not partaking of every passing trend.
 What never goes out of style?
 Kindness, thoughtfulness and caring about other people.
 Being an interesting person, and being interested in others.
 Maybe sometimes that means partaking in pop culture, and maybe sometimes that means rejecting it.

 Homeschooling gives parents the opportunity to curate the current trends and pop culture they want to participate in.
 It also sets children free from the pressure of arbitrary and ever-changing ideas of what is “cool.”

+Pop culture has been really important to my kids in relating to their peers, so we allow as much healthy pop culture as we can!
 If it is important to expose your children to some aspect of pop culture so they can fit in with a particular group, it really isn’t hard to do–and you probably don’t need forty hours a week of school to accomplish it!

 Closing Thoughts